LouisGignoux/reminder/Article de blog.md

 ```reset --soft``` will allow you to add changes to the precedents commmits (the changes you already have done will stay commited)
 ```reset --hard``` will delete the commits forever

-# TODO
+PARLER AUSSI DU REBASE INTERACTIF

-After a few trials, you've become quite fluent with ```git reset HEAD~```, but you've encountered another problem : what if you want to access to the second parent of a commit ?
+After a few trials, you've become quite fluent with ```git reset HEAD~```, but you've encountered another problem: what if you want to access to the second parent of a commit ?

+EXPLIQUER LA NOTION DE PARENT (DANS LES MERGE PAR EXEMPLE)

 ```bash
 B     C